pixee/codemodder-specs/logging.md

 # Message Design

 We take inspiration from YAML as a format for designing log messages.
-Thinking in YAML gives some helpful boundaries and strategies for output some familiar structure.
+Outputting in a YAML-like structure gives us some helpful strategies for how to visualize familiar structures, like lists of files, section breaks, and displaying simple key-value pairs.

-# Required Messages
+# Messages

-The following messages show
+The following example output shows all the required messages.
+Frameworks can emit more messages, but the following messages serve as a reasonable first milestone or baseline for good-enough logging to support users and downstream tooling.
+Most of these messages feel self-explanatory, but the specification can go into more detail over time as actual elicits a clearer vision of what's important.

 ```
 $ ./run-codemodder-codemod.sh -o /tmp/my_project.codetf /tmp/my_project

-[starting]
+[startup]
 codemodder: javascript/1.2

 [setup]